erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

-> :warning: **Regarding the L3S network format**: The format is used by the whole L3S social network analysis system and not exclusive to the visualizer.
+> :warning: **Regarding the L3S network format**: The format is used by the whole L3S social network analysis system and is not exclusive to the visualizer.
 For documentation of the format look for the general L3S social network analysis systems documentation.